melissadiego/elist_analysis/README.md

 * **The Insight:** After 2020’s record **+163% YoY** growth surge, revenue contracted by **-46% YoY** in 2022.
 A massive pool of single-time buyers acquired during peak demand has gone cold.
 * **Action:** Launch targeted re-engagement email campaigns for 2020 guest buyers featuring personalized product recommendations and exclusive loyalty sign-up incentives.

-### 3. Capitalize on 0% Refund Rate Operational Excellence
+### 3. Audit 2022 Data Pipelines & Refund Tracking

-* **The Insight:** Refund rates dropped from a peak of **9.22% in 2020** down to **0.00% in 2022**, demonstrating major gains in product quality control and order fulfillment.
+* **The Insight:** Recorded refund rates dropped from a peak of 9.22% in 2020 down to 0.00% in 2022.
+Rather than operational perfection, this reflects a known data-logging cutoff after 2021.
-* **Action:** Prominently feature reliability messaging and customer satisfaction guarantees across checkout and product pages to drive higher conversion rates from new traffic.
+* **Action:** Audit raw order tables and ETL pipelines to restore complete return timestamp tracking before drawing final conclusions on product return performance or customer satisfaction.